Gratitude in schools: Boosting student wellbeing & success

 {{justify}}

-This article was last reviewed and updated in November 2024 by the Komodo Psychology Team
+This article was originally published as "Practising gratitude at school to support student wellbeing" it has since been reviewed and revised for content.
+Last updated in October 2025 by the Komodo Psychology Team

 {{justify}}